2.5 GenAI Prompting

 Your preferred method(s) will develop over time, and with experience they will become adaptable to the context and purpose at hand.
 Whichever approach you choose, always consider the output as draft material that will require your thorough review before use in your communications.

 See two examples of simple prompts below.
-Example 2 has been created using an enterprise version of Copilot with Bing in Creative mode, which gives access to ChatGPT 4, the most recent version as of this writing.
+Example 2 has been created using an enterprise version of Copilot in Creative mode, which gives access to ChatGPT 4.

 Example 1